baezortega/TCG2019/README.md

 This repository contains custom R and Python scripts which can be used to replicate the analyses performed for the article "Somatic evolution and global expansion of an ancient transmissible cancer lineage" (Baez-Ortega _et al._, _Science_ 2019).
 The set-up and usage of the data and scripts are explained below.

-If you use some of these methods for your own research, please use the following citation.
+If you use some of these methods for your own research, please use the following citation:

 ---

-### A. Baez-Ortega _et al_.
+#### A. Baez-Ortega _et al_.
 Somatic evolution and global expansion of an ancient transmissible cancer lineage. _Science_ 365, eaau9923 (2019).
 DOI: 10.1126/science.aau9923.

 ---